A Knife to Reality

 'Songs of Doubt' is a work that radiates perfection.

-The colour and originality of the thirty minutes, and Rønsholdt’s awkward, tragic performance, overrode everything else
+The experience stayed with me afterwards.
+The colour and originality of the thirty minutes, and Rønsholdt’s awkward, tragic performance, overrode everything else.

-- Journals of Music (UK), (Ord for Ord / Word by Word)
+- Journals of Music (UK), (Ord for Ord / Word for Word)

 - The Wire (UK)

 With an insistence on aesthetic and technical precision, Rønsholdt has been whittling consistently and mercilessly for many years upon the genres of instrumental music, chamber opera and installation.
 Rønsholdt's music is characterized by an extreme tenderness that entices the listener to enter difficult universes, where the aesthetics and composition are so powerful that you can feel the door slam shut behind you.

 'Me Quitte' was characterized by a deep sadness and vulnerability.
 Like a lonely man who bemoaned the isolation of love.
 At the same time the precise compositions and the literally reversed texts were so clearly and thoroughly executed, that the piece became completely objective.

 The objectivity lit a bright light that penetrated the grief from within, so you could perceive all its components.
 It was not sentimental, but emotional.
 It was not about Rønsholdts own grief (if he was at all upset about something), but about something universally human.
 It was heartbreaking.
 A masterpiece.

 In 'Fish & Fowl' the composers Juliana Hodkinson and Niels Rønsholdt let the chamber ensemble Scenatet record their works in a studio and then remixed them into a new coherent whole.